What are Passkeys?

 Using Platform Passkeys

-A popular way to use passkey authentication is to use those from cloud providers, such as Google passkeys and Apple passkeys, where the user needs only to have an account with the cloud provider.
-When the user first signs in they are prompted to create a passkey.
+A popular way to use passkey authentication is to use the platform support from cloud providers, such as Google, Apple or Microsoft, where the user needs only to have an account with the cloud provider.
+When the user first signs in to an application they receive a prompt to create a passkey.
 As an example, the prompts in Chrome and Safari browsers look similar to the following screenshots:

-The user is then prompted for a biometric, or device password as a second factor, and the passkey is created.
-On all subsequent logins the user simply provides their second factor in order to use the passkey again.
+The user then receives a prompt for a biometric or device password, which serves as a second authentication factor and unlocks the authenticator's secure storage.
+The authenticator then creates and stores the passkey.
+On all subsequent logins to the application the user simply provides their second factor to unlock secure storage and use the passkey to authenticate.

-When relying on platform support of passkeys, the user can choose to back the keys up using a cloud service.
+The user can choose to back the keys up using a cloud service.
 For example, Google does this using the Google Password Manager, and Apple uses the iCloud Keychain.
-The passkey can then be downloaded to the user's other devices, to prevent them needing to re-register, when using the same applications on those devices.
+The passkey then synchronizes to the user's other devices, to prevent the need to register a separate passkey on each device.
 The passkey is also encrypted end-to-end, so that no intermediate party can access it.

 Using Cross-Device Authentication